 - 2 bell peppers (I am partial to green but this time I used red and orange because I had them on hand), thinly sliced and, if long, cut across once.
 You want slices around 2 inches in length.

 - 1 medium onion , halved and cut into fairly thin slices

-- 1 tsp or more to taste of Adobo seasoning
+- 1 teaspoon Adobo seasoning

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1 tsp coarsely ground black pepper
+- 1 teaspoon black pepper (coarsely ground)

-- 2 tsp canola oil
+- 2 teaspoon vegetable oil

 - Heat the oil, preferably in a cast-iron or non-stick skillet.